mdolab/MACH-Aero/machAeroTutorials/aero_overview.rst

 Once you have mastered analysing and optimizing airfoils with MACH-Aero, you can try performing these operations on finite wings.
 We will start with the aerodynamic analysis of a Boeing 717 wing.

-.. note:: This process builds on the skills learned in the previous tutorials but is overall more complicated to make sure you've completed the airfoil tutorials first before attempting this one.
+.. note:: This process builds on the skills learned in the previous tutorials but is overall more complicated.
+    Make sure you've completed the airfoil tutorials first before attempting this one.

 In order to analyze a wing geometry with ADflow, we need to take the following steps: